libris/librisxl/rest/API.md

 # Libris XL 'REST' API

 **NOTE:** This document is a work in progress.
-It can be useful for testing, but the interface is likely to change before the system is in production.
+It can be useful for testing, but the interface is likely to change.

 ## CRUD API